 - Parmesan Reggiano cheese– Make sure to grate this cheese so that it’s fine enough to mix well and combine thoroughly with the rest of the ingredients.
 It’s best to grate it yourself for the freshest flavor.

 - Fresh garlic cloves– What Italian food is complete without the addition of garlic?
 You can add more or less to taste.

 - Fresh basil leaves– Make sure to pack these tightly when measuring.
 This ingredient is the star of the show, after all, so you want to make sure to have plenty of it.

 - Flat parsley– Flat parsley brings a brightness to this recipe.
 It’s also far more flavorful than the curly-leafed variety.

-- Sunflower seeds– If you’re allergic to pine nuts or you just don’t have any on hand, sunflower seeds are a solid swap.
+- Sunflower seeds– If you’re allergic to pine nuts or you just don’t have any on hand, make a nut-free pesto.
+Sunflower seeds are a solid swap.

 - Greens– For a milder pesto, add baby spinach or increase the amount of fresh parsley.